العربية

 Rigid pes planus encompasses a spectrum of complex foot deformities, including symptomatic accessory navicular, idiopathic rigid flatfoot, and tarsal coalition.
 Surgical intervention is indicated when conservative measures fail.
 This guide details the biomechanical principles, diagnostic imaging, and step-by-step operative techniques—such as the Kidner procedure and coalition resection—required to restore hindfoot kinematics, alleviate peroneal spasticity, and reestablish the medial longitudinal arch in pediatric and adult patients.

-In a parallel study, El Rassi, Riddle, and Kumar evaluated patients presenting with anterolateral hindfoot pain, reduced subtalar mobility, and negative plain radiographs, CT, and MRI.
-The defining diagnostic feature in their cohort of 19 patients (23 feet) was a positive technetium-99m bone scan, which consistently demonstrated increased radiotracer uptake at the middle facet of the subtalar joint.
-Surgical exploration revealed a hypervascular, thickened capsule and synovium in this region.
-Excision of this pathological tissue yielded satisfactory final results in 17 of the 19 patients.
+Idiopathic rigid pes planus is a distinct clinical entity characterized by a stiff, painful flatfoot in the absolute absence of radiographic evidence of tarsal coalition or other structural anomalies.
+Luhmann, Rich, and Schoenecker described a highly specific cohort of patients presenting with this condition.
+Demographically, the overwhelming majority of these patients were in the 95th percentile for weight relative to their age, suggesting a mechanical overload phenomenon on the developing midfoot architecture.
+Clinically, they exhibited a profoundly externally rotated gait with an elevated foot-progression angle.
+In a parallel investigation, El Rassi, Riddle, and Kumar evaluated patients presenting with anterolateral hindfoot pain, reduced subtalar mobility, and negative plain radiographs, computed tomography (CT), and magnetic resonance imaging (MRI).
+The defining diagnostic feature in their cohort of 19 patients (23 feet) was a positive technetium-99m bone scan, which consistently demonstrated increased radiotracer uptake localized precisely at the middle facet of the subtalar joint.
+Surgical exploration revealed a hypervascular, thickened capsule and synovium in this region, indicating a localized, intense inflammatory capsulitis rather than a structural synostosis.

 Image